-The Issuer's asset risks stem from all of the damage, accidents, destruction and physical losses that might occur to all its real and moveable property, chiefly from natural disasters, fire, vandalism, and so forth.
+The Issuer's asset risks stem from all of the damages, accidents, destruction and physical losses that might occur to all its real and moveable property, chiefly from natural disasters, fire, vandalism, and so forth.

-To cover these risks, local authorities and their groups subscribe to appropriate insurance policies.
+To cover these risks, territorial communities and their groups subscribe to appropriate insurance policies.
 In specific fields where they are not subject to any insurance obligations, they can decide not to subscribe to insurance and handle any damages that might occur on their own.

-The insurance policies subscribed by the Issuer cover civil liability, against the financial consequences that it may suffer because of damage caused to third parties and claims that could be brought against it (with deductible amounting to $\[mathebox{\in} 30,000\]$ per accident as regards material accidents).
-The Issuer's insurance also covers the whole car fleet and the damage to real and personal property.
-The latter have a deductible on all buildings and properties owned, leased or occupied for any purpose whatsoever by the Issuer (deductible of 10 per cent. of the amount of the indemnified accident with a minimum amount of $\[mathebox{\in} 3,000\]$ and a maximum amount of $\[mathebox{\in} 100,000\]$).
+The insurances policies subscribed by the Issuer cover civil liability, against the financial consequences that it could handle because of damages caused to third parties and claims that could be brought against it (with deductible amounting to &30,000 per accident as regards material accidents).
+The Issuer's insurances also cover the whole car fleet and the damages to real and personal property.
+The latter have a deductible on all buildings and properties owned, leased or occupied for any purpose whatsoever by the Issuer (deductible of 10 per cent. of the amount of the indemnified accident with a minimum amount of &3,000 and a maximum amount of &100,000).
 The subscription to these insurances "Civil Liability" and "Damages to properties" do not constitute a legal obligation for the Issuer; as a precautionary measure, the Issuer subscribes to such insurance policies.